OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 In SILAC, the labeled amino acids are fed to the cell culture.
 The labels are integrated into the proteins after a period.
 The labeled sample is then compared with the unlabeled sample.

-OpenMS contains tools that simulate SILAC experiments.
+OpenMS contains tools that analyze data from SILAC experiments.

 <div class="admonition video">
 <p class="admonition-title">**Video**</p>